Tip 001: Take Notes During Games

 TAKE ACTION: Take notes this weekend, and spend a little time next week reviewing SOME of your observations.
 It’s okay to review a thing or two, but please do not approach your child with a list of 12 things you noticed.
 Start with something that is small but could have a decent impact.
 See how they react.
 Stay positive and encourage.
 This is to HELP them, so it shouldn’t feel like they’re sitting in their principal’s office!

 Please help us grow the Elbow Up community by sharing this email or podcast with your coach, other parents, and friends.
-Also, please leave a comment and hit the like button!
+Also, please leave a 5⭐ rating and feedback in whatever podcast player you use!
+Thank you!